 Normalized results from the discussion site data sets - these results are not included with the 'normalized results' above.
 It's interesting to note how languages like Haskell and Erlang are talked about a lot, despite scoring fairly low on the normalized popularity chart above.
 People are interested in them, but haven't begun to use them on a large scale yet.

-The data were obtained using Yahoo's search API on the Lambda The Ultimate web site, utilizing the
+The data were obtained using Google's search API on the Lambda The Ultimate web site, utilizing the

 presence of these terms on every page: Erlang, Lisp, Haskell, Tcl, Python.

 This site is firmly grounded in academia, and many participants are associated with programming language research, so more "experimental" or innovative languages are commonly discussed and well regarded.
 What's interesting about the numbers is that there seems to be a cap, with several languages equal to the maximum.
 Perhaps it's an error with Google's data - we'll keep an eye on it for future versions of this report.